pH-7/PhoneDetector/README.md

 }

 if ($phoneDetector->isIos()) {
-    echo 'Your mobile phone runs with iOS';
+    echo 'Your mobile phone runs on iOS';
 }
 ```